Consensys/besu-shomei-plugin/README.md

 # Configuration
 Besu will autodetect the presence of the plugin and load and configure it at startup.
-However some configuration is to ensure besu and shomei can communicate.
+However some additional configuration is to ensure besu and shomei can communicate.

 ## Enable SHOMEI RPC-HTTP-API Endpoint
 The plugin registers an additional RPC namespace `SHOMEI` for Shomei to query Besu for trielogs.
 Enable this namespace in Besu's configuration through the [--rpc-http-api config](https://besu.hyperledger.org/en/stable/public-networks/reference/cli/options/#rpc-http-api) option.